el-bart/but/README.md

 passed info like file, line and function to the message. allows to create whole tree of exceptions.
  * NotNull - wrapper for (smart)pointers, that ensures element held inside is not null. if user would pass such a pointer, exception will be thrown during construction.
+ * Optional - template fixing boost::optional's issues with move semantics.
+ * Guard - helper object (and "make" function) to generate RAII-style cleanup, for local elements, that are not worth a dedicated, reusable class, yet still must be exception-safe.

 ## container